Monitor AI LLM metrics

 AI metrics are disabled by default as it may create high cardinality of metrics and may cause performance issues.
 To enable them:

-Here is an example of output you could expect from the /metrics endpoint:
+Here is an example of output you could expect from the /metrics endpoint for LLM traffic:

 # HELP ai_llm_requests_total AI requests total per ai_provider in Kong